OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 --[ TODO ] --

-**Are suitable types of obfuscation used in the approriate places and with the right parameters?**
+**Are suitable types of obfuscation used in the appropriate places and with the right parameters?**

 --[ TODO ] --